How To Keep Rodents Out of Your Storage Unit

 Avoid this issue by keeping your storage unit a food-free zone.
 If you do happen to have containers in your unit that were once used to store food, be sure to clean them out thoroughly and sanitize them to avoid luring in pests.

 If you’re storing any upholstered furniture in your unit that won’t fit into storage boxes, be sure to wrap it tightly in plastic.
 This will help ensure that rodents can’t damage the fabric by clawing or gnawing, and, as an added plus, it will help keep your furniture protected from moths.
+They even offer mouse-proof storage boxes and mouse-proof totes that can be a great option for long-term storage.

 As a long-term strategy, it’s advisable to equip your unit with rodent deterrents, such as rat poison, mouse traps, and fly tape.